• Refine Search

 • Applied research

-In 1993 the laboratory played a key role in detecting and unraveling Milwaukee's large waterborne Cryptosporidium outbreak.
+In 1993, MHDL played a key role in detecting and unraveling Milwaukee's large waterborne Cryptosporidium outbreak.
 Prompt, accurate diagnosis was essential to minimize illness and mortality.
-Since then, the laboratory's Waterborne Pathogens Laboratory has been recognized as an international leader in detection and diagnostic methodology for Cryptosporidium, Giardia and waterborne viruses.
+Since then, the laboratory's Waterborne Pathogens Laboratory has been recognized as an international leader in the detection and diagnostic methodology for Cryptosporidium, Giardia, and waterborne viruses.
 Several federal grants have supported the work of this program.
 The laboratory also leads a regional beach pollution consortium.
 Laboratory personnel were invited to support a new EPA initiative to address beach pollution.

-Recently the laboratory was selected by the U.S. Department of Agriculture Food Safety Inspection service to represent local public health laboratories in establishing national testing guidelines for the emerging foodborne pathogen E.coli O157:H7.
-The City Laboratory will be one of only eleven government labs nationwide to assist in this project, which is the first in an ongoing initiative to improve laboratory support for food safety.
+The U.S. Department of Agriculture Food Safety Inspection selected MHDL's service to represent local public health laboratories in establishing national testing guidelines for the emerging foodborne pathogen E.coli O157:H7.
+MHDL was one of only eleven government labs nationwide to assist in this project, which is the first in an ongoing initiative to improve laboratory support for food safety.

 The Chemistry Laboratory is critical to the work of the Childhood Lead Poisoning Prevention Program of the Milwaukee Health Department, which is recognized as one of the most effective programs in the country.
 Federal and state grants for lead poisoning intervention have provided staff and equipment for the laboratory.